Rain & Umbrellas

 Rain gauges are wonderful learning tools to discuss measurement at any age.
 Predictions about how many open umbrellas will fill a certain size space.
 Proving the predictions is hilarious fun.
 Each child brings his/her umbrella assortment from home and we do all sorts of activities with them leading up to fill the space we have chosen. ex: a Volkswagen, a closet, etc. Let the children use the items from the water table to pour over the umbrellas and catch as much water in the original containers as possible to compare with the amount poured, letting friends stand around with extra containers to catch the "precipitation" and then pouring all of what has been collected into the original container and measuring how much was lost.
 We also discuss the different sizes, shapes, methods, and materials used in construction.
 We make our own from paper and have a hallway display.
 Sometimes we have asked other classes to vote on their favorite design.

 Collect tap water, soda water, mineral water, and distilled water.
 Pour the different types of water into paper cups and let children taste them.
 Discuss the differences.
 Graph the differences.

 Have available rain gear ... galoshes, raincoat, umbrellas, etc. Have a volunteer get "dressed" as you explain the need for each item.
 This can also be used to dress a bear or a doll.

 Act out the different sounds or rain and have children guess what they are...lightly tapping for drizzle, clapping hands hard for thundering, etc.

 Make a rain cloud - Set up a crock-pot half full of water and set on high with lid on (away from kids reach).
 After the water has condensed on the lid show kids how the lid is like a cloud full of water droplets.
 Pick lid up and explain that as the water droplets form together they get too heavy to stay in the cloud and (turn lid on the side) then it rains.
-After lid is off, turn off lights and shine flashlight over crock-pot so children can see the "cloud" of evaporation.
+After the lid is off, turn off lights and shine a flashlight over crock-pot so children can see the "cloud" of evaporation.